 You can opt into receiving free tracking alerts from most major retailers and shipping companies.
 “It’s an easy way to prevent theft, and 34 percent of Americans are already actively taking this preventative step,” says Hwang.

 You should be able to sign up for alerts after purchasing an item online or once you receive the initial tracking information.
 If you’re ordering groceries online, it’s probably easier just to pick them up.
-Here are 11 grocery stores that have both pickup and delivery.

 Purchase an outdoor video camera